 5.2.2.2.1 General

-The Authenticate service operation permits the NF Service Consumer (i.e. the AMF) to initiate slice-specific authentication and authorization.
+The Authenticate service operation permits the NF Service Consumer (i.e. the AMF) to initiate slice-specific authentication and authorization, e.g. during a UE Registration procedure or upon reception of a re-authentication notification from the NSSAAF (see clause 5.2.2.3).
 The NSSAAF may relay the EAP message to an AAA-S and collect the result of slice-specific authentication and authorization from the AAA-S, as specified in clause 4.2.9.2 of 3GPP TS 23.502 [3], and clause 16.3 of 3GPP TS 33.501 [8].

 The NF Service Consumer (i.e. the AMF) shall send a POST request to the resource representing slice authentication collection (i.e. …/v1/slice-authentications) to request the NSSAAF to create the corresponding resource context and perform slice-specific authentication and authorization.